pilotmoon/popclipweb/site/buy.md

 ::: info PopClip has left the Mac App Store

 As of 20th March 2024, PopClip is no longer available to buy on the Mac App Store.
+More information in the [blog post](https://forum.popclip.app/t/popclip-is-leaving-the-mac-app-store/2188).

 :::